 Webmaster's page

-The domain saame.com.au was registered, as the main domain name for SAAME on the internet, along with saame.org.au (preventing anyone else causing us problems by registering it).
+The domain saame.com.au was registered as the main domain name for SAAME on the internet, along with saame.org.au (preventing anyone else causing us problems by registering it).
 Both of them (with or without a www prefix) point to this website.
-But saame.com.au is the domain being actively used.
+But saame.com.au is the domain name being actively used.

-NB: If you're going to type the SAAME website address into an email or social media website, writing it as www.saame.com.au is more likely to turn it into a clickable link.
-If that's not recognised, then include the access protocol prefix as well: http://www.saame.com.au
+NB: If you're going to type the SAAME website address into an email or social media website, writing it as www.saame.com.au can help to turn it into a clickable link.
+Usually that won't be needed, as the .com.au suffix is often enough information for things to recognise it as a web address.
+But if that's not sufficient, then try including the access protocol prefix as well: http://www.saame.com.au

 If you're writing the links into HTML with an HTML editor, then include the full address and name the site in the link, like this: